shivannis/xandr-docs-public/xandr-docs/invest/buying-mobile-inventory.md

 ---
 title: Microsoft Invest - Buy Mobile Inventory
-description: Learn how to buy and setup your campaign for mobile inventory.
-This article also lists the approaches to work with mobile advertisers. ms.date: 10/28/2023
+description: In this article, learn how to buy and set up your campaign for mobile inventory, and explore approaches to work with mobile advertisers. ms.date: 10/28/2023
 ---